With one dimension, the entities in that dimension form a group. For example, a group of categories.

 The first section aggregates the secondary dimension up so that it's left with a simpler, single dimension, single measure narrative.
 In this example, it would write about Sales Revenue by Category first.
 The narrative content for this section follows the same structure and logic as the discrete single dimension, single measure narrative.

-The subsequent sections (drill-down sections) each focus on an individual primary dimension entities, e.g. Furniture.
+The subsequent sections (drill-down sections) each focus on an individual primary dimension entities, e.g. Technology or Furniture.
 Since each primary dimension entity is actually a group of secondary dimension entities (e.g. subcategories), the drill-down section can be viewed as another discrete single dimension, single measure narrative.

 In some cases, the two dimensions exist on the same hierarchy (e.g. Sub-categories roll-up to Categories).
 But it's also possible, and common even, to analyze data by crossing dimensions from independent hierarchies (e.g. Category and Region).